 Quickstart – Maintenance Functions

-Coma offers some options not only for metadata maintenance, but also some checks for the transcriptions linked to the corpus:
+Coma offers a variety options not only for metadata maintenance, but also for the transcriptions linked to the corpus:

 A. Segment transcriptions

-In general, any changes made to transcriptions take place in the Partitur-Editor on the basic transcription (file extension .exb) level.
+In general, any changes made to

+should be executed on the basic transcription level (file extension .exb) in the Partitur-Edtor

 However, the segmented transcription format (.exs) is needed in order to integrate the transcriptions into a corpus in Coma (.coma file) and as base for EXAKT searches.
-Whenever you correct errors and save changes to your .exb file(s), you can update your segmented transcription(s) in Partitur-Editor (via Transcription > Export segmented transcription...).
-You could also correct errors in your .exb files first and then use the following Coma function.
-For this:
+Whenever you correct errors and save changes to your .exb file(s), you should update your segmented transcription(s) in the Partitur-Editor (via Transcription > Export segmented transcription...).
+You could also correct errors in your .exb files first and then use the following Coma function

 1. Choose segment transcriptions from the Maintenance menu in Coma and set your preferences (i.e. segmentation algorithm, target directory, suffix etc.).